Privacy Notice for GOG Partners

 How does GOG obtain your data?

-Through our business or work together in meetings/calls/discussions (even giving us a business card!) and through any documentation between us (e.g. contracts, proposals, statements, bills or invoices) or through publicly available sources (e.g. websites, LinkedIn, YouTube or Twitch channels).
+Through our business or work together in meetings/calls/discussions (even giving us a business card!), through any documentation between us (e.g. contracts, proposals, statements, bills or invoices) and communication between us (e.g. via emails or our support center) or through publicly available sources (e.g. websites, LinkedIn, YouTube or Twitch channels).

 Why does GOG process your data?